-- 1. In Windows, click on the START button, go to Settings and choose Control Panel. - 2.
+- 1. From the Start menu, go to Control Panel, or Settings then Control Panel. - 2.
 In the Control Panel window, double-click on the Internet Options icon. - 3.
-Click the Connections tab and click on the LAN Settings button. - 4.
-Verify that the "Use proxy server" option is NOT checked.
-If it is checked, click in the checked box to deselect the option and click OK.
+Click the Connections tab and click on the LAN Settings... button near the bottom. - 4.
+Verify that the "Use a proxy server" option is NOT checked.
+If it is checked, click in the checkbox to deselect the option and click OK twice.
+Close the Control Panel window.